pjacferreira/flow-sequencer/README.md

 ...
 ```

-It Basically creates an asynchronous call sequence.
-You some control structures if/then/else, loop, goto, Nested Sequences, etc.
-As long as you can live within the structure, it makes the code easier to read.
+This Basically creates an asynchronous call sequence, with some control structures (if/then/else, loop, goto, Nested Sequences, etc) sprinkled in.
+If you can live within this structure it should make your code easier to read.

 ## Basic API